qmk/qmk_firmware/readme.md

 You can then override any settings, rather than having to copy and paste the whole thing.

-* If you're looking to customize a keyboard that currently runs QMK or TMK, find your keyboard's directory under `keyboards/` and run the make commands from there.
-* If you're looking to apply this firmware to an entirely new hardware project (a new kind of keyboard), you can create your own Quantum-based project by using `util/new_project.sh <project_name>`, which will create `/keyboards/<project_name>` with all the necessary components for a Quantum project.

-## Quick aliases to common actions
+## Editing your keymap

-Your keymap can include shortcuts to common operations (called "function actions" in tmk).
+Aside from the basic keycodes, your keymap can include shortcuts to common operations.

 ### Switching and toggling layers